kognise/obsidian-aviation/FAR/Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0133 Rotorcraft external-load operations.md

 ### §133.33   Operating rules.

-\(a\) No person may conduct a rotorcraft external-load operation without, or contrary to, the Rotorcraft-Load Combination Flight Manual prescribed in §133.47.
+\(a\) No person may conduct a rotorcraft external-load operation without, or contrary to, the Rotorcraft-Load Combination Flight Manual prescribed in [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0133 Rotorcraft external-load operations.md#§133.47   Rotorcraft-load combination flight manual.|§133.47]].

 \(b\) No person may conduct a rotorcraft external-load operation unless—

-\(1\) The rotorcraft complies with §133.19; and
+\(1\) The rotorcraft complies with [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0133 Rotorcraft external-load operations.md#§133.19   Rotorcraft.|§133.19]]; and

 \(2\) The rotorcraft and rotorcraft-load combination is authorized under the Rotorcraft External-Load Operator Certificate.